Advice on care

 b) if you are married or have a partner who needs some of your pension to continue living at home - 50% of any private pensions you receive).

 The resulting assessable income is then compared to the actual cost of care.
-If your combined weekly income figure exceeds the cost of care, once again you would need to pay for your own care until your capital reduced to such a level as your total assessable income didn't meet the cost of care.
+If your combined weekly income figure exceeds the cost of care, once again you would still need to pay for your own care, at least until your capital reduced to such a level as your total assessable income didn't meet the cost of care.

-If your total assessable income is less than the amount it would cost your Local Authority to provide or buy the assessed level of care, the local authority funds the difference.
+If your total assessable income is less than the amount it would cost your Local Authority to provide or buy the care you have been assessed as needing, the local authority funds the difference.
 Please remember, however, that a) this maximum rate may still not be sufficient to meet the full cost of your chosen care and b) it doesn’t mean it’s free, you would still be expected to pay them all of your income except the Personal Expenses Allowance and 50% of any private pension but only if you need to and do pay this, to a spouse or partner to live on.

-Should your assessable capital exceed £23,250 (2022-23) and you need to self-fund, you may wish to receive professional care fees advice and look at how much a care fees annuity might cost.
+To avoid this, you may wish to look at how much a care fees annuity might cost.

 If you need to pay for care and would like some professional help we would be pleased to help.
 You can call us for free on 0800 180 4336 or request an appointment below.